Azure/bicep/docs/tutorial/03-using-expressions.md

-# Using "advanced" expressions
+# Using bicep expressions

-In the previous tutorial, we declared a basic storage account resource and augmented that declaration with parameters, variables, and outputs.
+In the first tutorial, we declared a basic storage account resource and augmented that declaration with parameters, variables, and outputs.
+These are all different types of **expressions**.

-While the bicep language is still in its infancy, there are some more advanced expressions you can already take advantage of in your files.
+While the bicep language is still in its infancy, there are already some more advanced expressions you can  take advantage of in your bicep files.

 ## Using a bicep function